dimagi/commcare-hq/migrating.md

 - Search the module for `hqImport` calls.
 Add any imported modules do the dependency list and parameter list, and replace calls to `hqImport(...)` with the new parameter name.
 - If you removed any `<script>` tags from the template and haven't yet added them to the dependency list, do that.
 - Check the view for any [hqwebapp decorators](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/hqwebapp/decorators.py) like `use_jquery_ui` which are used to include many common yet not global third-party libraries.
 Note that you typically should **not** remove the decorator, because these decorators often control both css and js, but you **do** need to add any js scripts controlled by the decorator to your js module.
+- If the module uses any globals from third parties, add the script as a dependency and also add the global to `thirdPartyGlobals` in [hqModules.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/hqwebapp/static/hqwebapp/js/hqModules.js) which prevents errors on pages that use your module but are not yet migrated to requirejs.

 Dependencies that aren't directly referenced as modules **don't** need to be added as function parameters, but they **do** need to be in the dependency list, so just put them at the end of the list.
 This tends to happen for custom knockout bindings, which are referenced only in the HTML, or jQuery plugins, which are referenced via the jQuery object rather than by the module's name.